myin142/java-learn/aws-developer/README.md

     - Monitor Logs in near real-time for phrases, values or patterns
     - Stored indefinitely
     - Can change retention for each Log Group
+ - CloudWatch Agent
+    - Collect system-level metrics from EC2 or on-premise
+    - Collect logs from EC2 or on-premise
+    - Store and view metrics in CloudWatch
+ - CloudWatch Container Insights
+    - Collect, aggregate and summarize metrics and logs from containerized applications and microservices
+    - For ECS, EKS and Kubernetes on EC2
  - Does not aggregate data across region

 ##### CloudTrail